Determining Fault in a Texting and Driving Car Accident in Texas

 Texting and driving can be a dangerous activity behind the wheel.
 If another driver was texting and driving when they hit you, it’s likely that they were at fault for the accident.
 However, the rules can be more complex if you were texting and driving while another dangerous driver hit you.
-If you need legal help with your texting and driving car accident case, contact the Dallas car accident injury lawyers at The Queenan Law Firm today.
+If you need legal help with your texting and driving car accident case, contact the Arlington, TX car accident lawyers at The Queenan Law Firm today.

 Texting and Driving Laws in Texas